Proloquo2Go KeyguardKeyguard AT

 Not sure of the settings you want?
 You can order a temporary Proloquo2Go keyguard.

 Rows and Columns - Specify the number of rows and columns in the Appearance: View: Default Grid Size Setting.
 Note the Proloquo lists rows first, then columns.
+Note: Once you get above about 60 cells on an iPad Mini, the openings are getting so small as to be inaccessible to some users.
+On a full size iPad, grids of more than 100 cells could also be problematic.

 Message Window Size - This is a combination of the first two settings in the Appearance: Message Window section.
 They control the size of the message window at the top of the screen that shows what the user types.
 If you've turned Show Message off, choose Message Window Size of None.
 Otherwise, make it the same as the setting in the app.